Learn what tartar is, how it works, and how you can best avoid tartar buildup on your teeth.

 Watch what you eat

-Some foods are more likely to cause tartar buildup.
+Some foods are more likely to cause buildup.
 So stay away from excessively sweet and starchy things, such as white bread and sodas.
 Click here for a short list of foods to avoid for the sake of your teeth.

 Try an electric toothbrush